Measuring Transport Difficulty of Data Dissemination in Large-Scale Online Social Networks: An Interest-Driven Case: Conclusion and Future Work

 \section{Conclusion and Future Work}

-For measuring the transport difficulty of data dissemination in OSNs, we define a new metric, called transport complexity.
-We propose a modified three-layered architecture to model the data dissemination in online social networks (OSNs), including the physical deployment layer (Layer 1), social relationship layer (Layer 2), and application session layer (Layer 3).
-By analyzing mutual relevances among these three layers, we get the geographical distribution characteristics of dissemination sessions in OSNs.
-Based on this, we present the density function of general social relationship distribution and the general form of transport load bounds for OSNs.
-Furthermore, we derive the tight lower bound on transport complexity of data dissemination in the OSNs under the social-broadcast and social-multicast session pattern with a homogeneous distribution in Layer 1.
+To measure the transport difficulty for data dissemination in online social networks (OSNs), we have defined a new metric, called transport complexity.
+To model the formation of the interest-driven social session, i.e., Social-InterestCast, we have proposed a four-layered architecture to model the data dissemination in OSNs, including the physical layer, social layer, content layer, and session layer.
+By analyzing mutual relevances among these four layers, we have obtained the geographical distribution characteristics of dissemination sessions in OSNs.
+We have presented the density function of general social relationship distribution and the general form of bounds on transport load for large-scale OSNs.
+Furthermore, we have derived the tight bounds on transport complexity of Social-InterestCast.